fortinetdev/terraform-provider-fortiflexvm/website/docs/r/fortiflexvm_vms_update.html.markdown

 # fortiflexvm_vms_update
 Update a VM, stop or reactivate a VM, or regenerate a VM token.

-~> You can use [fortiflexvm_vms_create](./fortiflexvm_vms_create.html.markdown) to create VMs.
+!> You can use [fortiflexvm_vms_create](./fortiflexvm_vms_create.html.markdown) to create VMs.
 The status of newly created VMs is `PENDING`.
 You can't update a VM if its current status is `PENDING`.
-Please use [VM token to activate a virtual machine](https://docs.fortinet.com/document/flex-vm/latest/administration-guide/256339/injecting-the-flex-vm-license) before using this API.
+Please [use VM token to activate a virtual machine](https://docs.fortinet.com/document/flex-vm/latest/administration-guide/256339/injecting-the-flex-vm-license) before using this API.

 ~> By using this resource, you can change the data in the FortiFlex VM Platform immediately.
 Yet it may take several hours for the VMs to update their licenses automatically.
-To update the licenses in the VMs immediately, please reboot your VMs.

 ## Example Usage